blondon1/LibraryHub/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project (Note: the rep is missing commits because I imported the project from my private rep for security reasons, my global commit history has the LibraryHubProd details)
+## About The Project (Note: the rep is missing commits because I imported the project from my private rep for security reasons, my global commit history has the LibraryHubProd\LibraryHubArtifacts details)

 [![Product Name Screen Shot][product-screenshot]](https://example.com)